Emalios/CraftTweakerHelper/README.md

 # CtHelperMod

-CraftTwealkerHelper (CTH) is mod that simplify life of modpack's creator.
+CraftTwealkerHelper (CTH) is mod that simplify life of modpack creator.
 This mod saves you time.

 ## Features